Open-Tech-Foundation/parse-env-file/README.md

 ENV5 = val5

-ENV6=Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+ENV6=Lorem Ipsum is simply dummy \n text of the printing and typesetting industry.

 NEW_ENV_VAR_6=10